Karma (JoJo Siwa song)

 "Karma" is a song by American singer and media personality JoJo Siwa for her fourth extended play, Guilty Pleasure (2024).
 It was released through Columbia Records on April 5, 2024, as the lead single from the EP.
-Siwa teased the song and its music video on social media prior to its release, saying she wanted to rebrand herself after performing for eleven years with a child-friendly image.
+It is a dance-pop and EDM song about cheating on a significant other without thinking of the consequences.
+Produced by Rock Mafia and DJ White Shadow, it serves as a rebrand, marking her departure from her previous child-friendly image.

+The song was panned by music critics, marked by heavy online ridicule and over 3 million YouTube dislikes, and simultaneously went viral.
+Critics largely slammed the song's "edgy" rebrand, calling it a failed imitation.
+Commercially, it peaked at number 5 on Billboard's Hot Dance/Electronic Songs chart and number 22 on the Bubbling Under Hot 100.
+Before its release, it peaked at number 37 on the TikTok Billboard Top 50 charts.
+Siwa's rebrand with "Karma" has been parodied on Saturday Night Live (SNL) by cast member and American actress Chloe Fineman in a May 4, 2024 episode.

-Background
+Background and composition

-"Karma" is a cover version of "Karma's a Bitch", which was recorded by Brit Smith in 2012 but never released.
-Following the release of "Karma", Smith's song was released as a single after gaining traction online.
+In March 2024, Siwa began posting cryptic teasers on her social media accounts, starting with a viewer discretion warning for a then-upcoming release, stating that it was "not made for children" and "may be disturbing or offensive to some viewers".
+On March 18, she announced and revealed the title of the song.
+"Karma" was originally recorded in 2012 by Brit Smith as "Karma's a Bitch", but never released.
+Following the release of Siwa's version, Smith's song was released as a single after gaining traction online.

 Musically, the song is an upbeat dance-pop and EDM track.
 The lyrics speak of a woman's regret of being caught being unfaithful to a romantic partner, seeing it as karma when they move on from her to someone new.

 Reception

 "Karma" was panned by music critics, criticizing the song and Siwa's reinvention of her brand and aesthetic.
 Ivan Guzman, writing for Paper, called the song "raucous" and "early 2010s-esque", while drag queen Aquaria compared the song to "early-2010s Jeffree Star".
 For Exclaim!, Sydney Brasil labelled the song as "poorly produced" with "no real hook" and wrote that Siwa did not seem fully committed to her "new ['bad girl'] persona".
 Jason P. Frank of Vulture wrote that "Karma" had "a thumping, uninspired beat" and "faux-edgy lyrics [...] performed with all the conviction of the elementary-age students who used to be her fans".
 Variety included "Karma" in their Worst Songs of 2024 list, with Steven J. Horowitz describing it as "tepid, 2011-sounding" and Siwa as "unconvincing in her good-girl-gone-bad overhaul, with a hook and aesthetic that evoke the lifeless thump of a Chuck E. Cheese jingle."

-Harsh social media criticism of the song "Karma" has been attributed to the online disinhibition effect by Katie Camero writing for USA Today.
+Harsh social media criticism of the song "Karma" has been attributed to the online disinhibition effect by Katie Camero, writing for USA Today.